gatsbyjs/gatsby/docs/blog/2019-08-07-theme-jam/index.md

 date: 2019-08-07T12:00:00
 author: Jason Lengstorf
 excerpt: >
-  During the Theme Jam, 111 themes wer created by our incredible community.
+  During the Theme Jam, 111 themes were created by our incredible community.
 Join us in celebrating the Gatsby community (that’s you!) and congratulating Vojtěch and Allan!
 tags:
   - themes
   - community